manuelbarbas/primodium/README.md

 For production deployment, Primodium is currently live on the Caldera testnet.
 To deploy to prod, follow these steps:
 1. Add deploy-cli globally to your machine: `yarn global add dotenv-cli`
-2. Create a .env file in the contracts package and add the private key as the `TESTNET_PRIVATE_KEY` variable
+2. Create a .env file in the contracts package and add the private key as the `DEPLOYER_PRIVATE_KEY` variable
 3. Generate deploy-live.json and deploy the contracts from the root or contracts package with `yarn deploy:prod`

 The client is automatically deployed on Vercel from the main branch.
 The live instance is located at `testnet2.primodium.com/?worldAddress=<world address>` with the rpc settings to the Caldera testnet.